In this article

 Some features to look for include:

-• Creating employee cards that decline transactions from certain vendors or categories.
+• Integrated employee credit cards that block transactions from certain vendors or categories

-• Setting spending limits to tailor employee cards for specific purchases or recurring stipends.
+• Spending limits to tailor employee cards for specific purchases or recurring stipends

-• Establishing custom approval workflows to provide visibility into significant purchases before they impact your account.
+• Custom approval workflows to provide visibility into significant purchases before they impact your account

-• Implementing features to prevent surprise charges from auto-renewing subscriptions or increased service prices.
+• Features to flag and prevent surprise charges from auto-renewed subscriptions or increased service prices

 4. Cut redundant and unused subscriptions

 SaaS subscription management is essential in a world where nearly one in three employees have expensed a SaaS application.
-Companies lose hundreds or thousands each month to SaaS creep when IT is no longer the only team purchasing software and apps.
+Companies can lose hundreds or thousands of dollars to SaaS creep when IT spending isn’t centralized and controlled.

 These unnecessary expenses can take a few forms: